rhizalpatrax64bit/Genny/README.md

             }
             else
             {
-                // Write result.Content to file or any other source.
+                // Write(results); // Writes each result.Content to result.Path
-            }
+                // Or write results to any other source }
         }
     }